heyitsguay/heyitsguay.github.io/_posts/2022/Video Segmentation Part 1/2022-10-02-Video-Segmentation-Part-1-Training-Data.markdown

   2. Talk more about image/video segmentation tasks -- definitions, objectives, and methods.
   3. Load clips extracted from my recorded video into [MiVOS](https://paperswithcode.com/method/mivos) to generate training data for a segmentation neural network.

+By the end of this post, we will be ready to start training a segmentation neural network on our Vision Shield camera's video data.
+In the next post, we will run through the details of training a segmentation neural network on consumer desktop NVIDIA GPU hardware, leading to a final post where the large desktop segmentation model is transferred to an embedded model capable of running on the Arduino.